Skip to main content

 You can work a maximum of 20 hours per week during the term and unlimited hours when your course is not in session.

 Taxes are managed through the Australian Taxation Office (ATO).
 The tax you pay depends on how much you earn.
 You must obtain a Tax File Number to be able to work in Australia.
-A tax file number (TFN) is your unique reference number for our tax system.

-do not provide a TFN your employment will be taxed at the highest personal income tax rate, which will mean less money in your wages each week.
+When you start work, your employer will ask you to complete a tax file number declaration form.
+If you do not provide a TFN your employment will be taxed at the highest personal income tax rate, which will mean less money in your wages each week.

 You can apply for your TFN online at www.ato.gov.au, or phone 13 28 61, 8am to 6pm Monday to Friday.
-For the ATO translating and interpreter service phone: 13 14 50
+For the ATO translating and interpreter service phone: 13 14 50.

 It is your responsibility to read all of the policies in full so that you understand the conditions of your enrolment at The Cathedral School.
-Below is a summary of each policy and the complete versions can be found in the Appendices and on the school website: https://www.cathedral.qld.edu.au/international- students

-If there is anything you do not understand, please see the Registrar for an explanation before accepting enrolment at the School.
+Below is a summary of each policy and the complete versions can be found on the school website: https://cathedral.qld.edu.au/international-program/ If there is anything you do not understand, please see the Registrar for an explanation before accepting enrolment at the School.

 The Cathedral School fosters a caring Christian community where all staff and students feel safe, respected, and welcome.
 Trust, cooperation, and mutual respect are essential to maintaining our friendly and inclusive environment.

 We are committed to providing a supportive and collaborative setting in which students can pursue a well-rounded education.
-Our aim is to develop the whole person mind, body, and character within a community that upholds dignity, respect, and personal responsibility.
+Our aim is to develop the whole person—mind, body, and character—within a community that upholds dignity, respect, and personal responsibility.

 All members of the School community are expected to treat one another with courtesy and respect, recognising the importance of working together in a diverse and inclusive environment.
 Students are encouraged to show care and consideration for others and to contribute positively to the wellbeing of the School community.